 We want to encourage Pakistanis to write; we showcase their talent and creativity.
 I would like to foster a future Booker Prize winner.
 That is my vision.

-Late nineties were a tumultuous time for Karachi with MQM boycotting elections, political turmoil, and violence.
+The late nineties were a tumultuous time for Karachi with MQM boycotting elections, political turmoil, and violence.
 Karachi has again recently been in the grip of a maelstrom.
-In the interim the number of Afghans has multiplied, Karachi beach has suffered a major oil spill, the political alliances have turned topsy-turvy, and economy has spluttered on.
+In the interim the number of Afghans has multiplied, Karachi beach has suffered a major oil spill, the political alliances have turned topsy-turvy, and the economy has sputtered on.
 Can you talk briefly about the past ten years in the political life of Karachi?

 I am not comfortable commenting on politics, so I will take a pass on this question.

 Since you are an author, it would be interesting to raise this question with you.
 I have traveled to Pakistan twice and extensively toured the cities of Lahore and Karachi.
 I came across some good bookshops but alas not a great one.
 Should I have searched more or is the bookshop scene really that modest?
 (Mayank)

 The Liberty Books chain is doing great things for Karachi; theyâ€™ve brought the best of English publishing to the country, although at high prices.
 But I donâ€™t really know how to get around that issue.
 I always find their bookstores a pleasure to be in; they are relaxing, inviting places, the staff is knowledgeable and helpful, and theyâ€™re working on promoting Pakistani writers with their new Book Club, which has hosted some fairly well-received launches of books, including my own.
 But a country like Pakistan really needs to have several excellent sources in each city for sourcing and obtaining books, and not just in the English language.
 Right now you have to really hunt for good literature.
 One day there will be a better bookshop culture, I am sure.